canonical/sdkcraft/docs/reference/sdks.rst

 .. list-table::
    :header-rows: 1
    :width: 95
-   :widths: 2 5 4
+   :widths: 3 6 5

    * - Name
-     - When it runs
+     - When :program:`Workshop` runs it
      - What it does

    * - :samp:`check-health`